A SHORT BIOGRAPHY OF HILDEGARD OF BINGEN

 Meanwhile in 1148 Hildegard announced that God had told her and the other nuns to move to a new location at Rupertsberg near Bingen.
 They moved about 1150.

 As well as theology Hildegard was also interested in the natural world.
-She made no new discoveries herself but she wrote a compendium of knowledge about the natural world at the time called Physica.
-Hildegard also wrote a book about medicine called Causes and Cures.
+Hildegard also wrote two famous books about medicine called Physica and Causae et Curae.

 As well as being a great writer Hildegard was also a composer.
 She composed a cycle of songs called the Symposia.
 Hildegard was also an abbess and she had to cope with the day to day running of a convent.
 However Hildegard only allowed girls from noble families to join her convent.
 In her view it was unnatural for the different classes of society to mix.

 Hildegard died on 17 September 1179.
 She was aged about 81 (a very old age in those days).
 In the Middle Ages Hildegard of Bingen was an influential woman.
 Even today Hildegard is remembered as a great scholar and mystic.

 A Brief Biography of Joan of Arc